 - Data insufficient for average weight

 Generally small, these round rays live in tropical and temperate waters near the Americas.
 These rays were once included with stingarees but have been separated into their own family.
 Many species of American round stingrays have not been closely observed, and the taxonomy is bound to change as more discoveries are made.
 Currently, the Yellow Stingray (while small) is the largest of the family.
 The Yellow Stingray has a conservation status of Least Concern and can be an aquarium pet, provided the aquarium is large enough.
-Like stingarees, the disc shape is rounder, the tails are slender, and they have a venomous spine which can cause painful injuries.
+Like stingarees, the disc shape is rounder, the tails are slender, and they have a venomous spine that can cause painful injuries.
 Stingrays will not attack unless threatened but have the ability to do so and should be treated with caution.

 7. Stingarees (Round Rays) (Urolophidae)